Keeping Safe - Speak Out and Stay Safe

 The Designated Safeguarding Leads are:

-Miss Tidey (Deputy Headteacher), Mr Cooke (Headteacher) and Mrs Moss (Family Support Worker).
+Miss Tidey (Deputy Headteacher), Mr Cooke (Headteacher) and Mrs Wilson (Family Support Worker)

-You will have seen posters around school displaying photographs of Miss Tidey, Mr Cooke and Mrs Moss; this is to remind you of who you can talk to in school.
+You will have seen posters around school displaying photographs of Miss Tidey, Mr Cooke and Mrs Wilson and this is to remind you of who you can talk to in school.

 If you are not able to talk to an adult at home or an adult in school about a worry that you have, then you can speak to someone at ChildLine.